Veeranjaneya

 Veeranjaneya is a 1968 Indian Telugu-language film directed by Kamalakara Kameswara Rao.
 It is a musical film released in 1968, starring Arja Janardhana Rao, Kanta Rao, Anjali Devi and S.V.
 Ranga Rao.
+The film was dubbed in Kannada as Veeranjaneya Katha in 1974.

 Plot

 The story is based on the Ramayana, from the perspective of the Hindu god Anjaneya.